Fundamental Physical Constants

 List of Fundamental Physical Constants with Definitions, SI Unit Values and Symbols

 Physical constants are believed to be unchanging over time and universal in nature.
 Most of us are aware the speed of light is constant (or is it?) and have encountered other physical constants during our studies but did you realize hundreds of physical constants have been discovered, measured, defined and are being used every day.
+Furthermore, some physical constants are also irrational numbers.
 As measurement techniques have improved accuracy and the level of uncertainty has been reduced.
-Researchers, metrologists and standards organizations worldwide continuously refine the constant values.
+Researchers, metrologists and standards organizations worldwide continuously refine the physical constant values.
 The latest fundamental physical constant values, based on CODATA 2014 data, are publicly available, we like the searchable NIST database.
 To make ADDucation’s list of key physical constants useful we focused on:

 - Identifying the SI-Units for each constant and we’ve done our best to explain the units in words.